jkellok/Tiny-ML-Trials/Maixduino/OneObjectProject/ObjectDetection/README.md

 # Object Detection
 Here I created a model for detecting one object and locating it.
 You can create your own model by following the instructions or test this model for detecting a green bottle with testing images.

+MouseBottle includes two objects.
+I made it at the end and didn't want to spend too much time on it so the accuracy is not as good.

 ## Demo
 ![detection demo image](demo/demo_detection_pic_1.png "Detection demo")